marcgg/marcgg.github.com/_posts/2015-06-04-getting-started-with-elixir-processes.md

 ## Processes 101

-If you're getting into Elixir, knowing about processes is crucial.
+If you're getting into [Elixir][3], knowing about processes is crucial.
 There's no way around it, it's a concept you have to know to get better and use the langage properly.

 > "Processes are not only the basis for concurrency in Elixir, but they also provide the means for building distributed and fault-tolerant programs."
 >
-> [Elixir Documentation][3]
+> [Elixir Documentation][4]

 Note that Elixir should not be confused with operating system processes.
 Again, quoting the documentation: